Alazizu6798/PWC--Virtual-Internship-Project/README.md

  Task 2
 - Total Number of Customer at risk is 7043.
 - Subscription for 1 year is enrolled by maximum number of customers.
-- Electronic check payment method is prefered for the most of the time by customer.
+- Electronic check payment method is preferred for the most of the time by customer.

  Task 3
 - Maximum number of male is hired as executive and maximum number of female is hired as Junior Officer  and total hiring percentage of Male is 59% where as Female is 41%.
 - The highest number of promotions occurred in the Junior Officer Department.

+# Conclusion
+The analysis highlighted key areas for improvement across customer service, retention, and HR.
+Customer satisfaction is below the target, with most calls related to streaming issues.
+A large number of customers are at risk, especially those with 1-year contracts using electronic checks.
+In HR, gender imbalance remains at the executive level, with most promotions occurring at the Junior Officer level.
+These insights support targeted actions to enhance customer experience, reduce churn, and improve diversity in leadership roles.